Edgio/ec-cli/README.md

 - Go 1.17

 ### Installation
-To install the CLI, use the makefile:
+To install the CLI, download and run the install script:
 ```
-$ make install
+[Download URL TBD]
 ```

 ### Using the CLI